spine-cpp Runtime Documentation

 Please follow the instructions in the Spine User Guide on how to:

-1. Export skeleton & animation data to JSON or our binary format
+1. Export skeleton & animation data to JSON or binary format

 2. Export texture atlases containing the images of your skeleton